realA10001986/Time-Circuits-Display/README.md

 If you want to display your favorite *destination time* and *last time departed* upon power-up, and not have time travels overwrite them in flash memory, choose "non-persistent", and program your times through the keypad menu (and set the Time-rotation Interval to 0).
 Those times will never be overwritten in flash memory by later time travels.
 Note, however, that the times displayed might actually change due to time travels.

 Note that a non-zero Time-rotation Interval will force the device to cycle through the list of pre-programmed times, regardless of your time travel persistence setting.
-This cycling will, however, paused for 30 minutes if entered a new destination time and/or travelled in time.
+This cycling will, however, paused for 30 minutes if you entered a new destination time and/or travelled in time.

 ## Night mode